 Here is a quick rundown of seating options and how you may want to use them:

-Boardroom U shape Great for smaller groups where group discussion and peer engagement is important
+Boardroom U shape Great for smaller groups where group discussion and peer engagement are important

 Cabaret Style Good for larger group discussions or to “pad out” a large room with smaller numbers of delegates – just put them around half the round tables facing the front of the room.

-So, why not break your room up and move delegates away from the computers for parts of the training then back to the computers for practical activities.
+So, why not break your room up and move delegates away from the computers for parts of the training and then back to the computers for practical activities?
 The movement around the room helps break up the training and keep delegates fresh… Moving delegates

 Do you get your delegates to move places regularly?
-Build in at least three moves of seat for any training course – more for longer courses.
-Keep delegates on their toes and don’t let them get too comfortable… Change the room seating style
+Build in at least three moves of the seat for any training course – more for longer courses.
+Keep delegates on their toes, and don’t let them get too comfortable… Change the room seating style

 Can you change the seating style or layout in your training rooms?
 Move desks around for different parts of a course.
 It really makes a difference.